 - The presence of PVC makes absolutely no difference to the need to purify incinerator exhaust gases.
-This has to be done in any case to remove, for example, the nitrogen and sulphur oxides which arise from other materials commonly present in MSW.
+This has to be done in any case to remove, for example, the nitrogen and sulphur oxides that arise from other materials commonly present in MSW.

-- PVC is by no means the only chlorine containing substance in MSW and all such substances liberate hydrochloric acid (HCl) during incineration.
+- PVC is by no means the only chlorine-containing substance in MSW and all such substances liberate hydrochloric acid (HCl) during incineration.

-- PVC's contribution to HCl formation in MSW incinerators is estimated at 38-50 percent.
+- PVC's contribution to HCl formation in MSW incinerators is estimated at 38-50 per cent.
 The rest comes from household and garden refuse, wood, paper etc.

 - According to the scrubbing process used, varying amounts of chloride salts are generated.
 These are the residues created in extracting the HCl from the incinerator exhaust.
 If a dry or semi-dry scrubbing process is used, I kg of pure PVC will produce approximately 1 kg of salts.
 These salts are contaminated with hazardous substances such as heavy metals originating from all different kinds of waste products - by no means just PVC - and have to be disposed of under controlled conditions.

 Concerns have also been expressed in the media and by certain groups about 'dioxins'.
 Dioxins are in reality a family of substances, some of which are thought to be harmless, while others are thought to be carcinogens and possibly to pose other health-related problems.
 They can arise when chlorine-containing substances (e.g.: paper, wood, salt-containing household waste, etc.) are burned in uncontrolled conditions.
-A modern, well run incinerator is able to meet the stringent dioxin emission levels set by the European Union without difficulty.
+A modern, well-run incinerator is able to meet the stringent dioxin emission levels set by the European Union without difficulty.
 Many studies all over the world have also concluded that the presence or absence of PVC in the waste stream has no effect on dioxin emissions.

 Costs of Waste Combustion

 PVC has no impact on the basic cost of building an incinerator.
 Such costs, known in the incinerator industry as 'capital costs' would be incurred irrespective of PVC.
 PVC does, however, affect plant operating costs (also known as 'variable costs'), although this depends on the technology used in the individual incinerator.
-At all events, such operating costs attributable to PVC are estimated to be between I percent and 2 percent of total operating costs.
+At all events, such operating costs attributable to PVC are estimated to be between I per cent and 2 per cent of total operating costs.

 The official report after the tragic fire at Düsseldorf airport in April 1996 showed conclusively that PVC was not responsible for any of the deaths.
-In accidental fires any chlorine containing organic material may give rise to dioxins and HCl, but the primary danger to human life is carbon monoxide and certain polynuclear aromatic hydrocarbons (PAHs), to which all organic substances contribute.
+In accidental fires, any chlorine-containing organic material may give rise to dioxins and HCl, but the primary danger to human life is carbon monoxide and certain polynuclear aromatic hydrocarbons (PAHs), to which all organic substances contribute.

 PVC Waste Management

 To promote both maximum environmental and economic benefits from plastics, the West European plastics industry supports an integrated approach to waste management for all plastic products.
-This means choosing the best, most appropriate mix of waste options, with the overall aim of preventing, as far as possible, plastics products from going to landfill at end-of-life.
+This means choosing the best, most appropriate mix of waste options, with the overall aim of preventing, as far as possible, plastics products from going to landfill at the end-of-life.